What is a Family Council?

 - Advocate regarding collective concerns.
 Advocacy can focus on issues within the Home or occasionally broader concerns

 Family Councils are included in the Long-Term Care Homes Act, sections 59-68.
 The Act outlines the Long Term Care Home’s obligations to support the establishment of a Council, the powers of a Council, who may and may not be a member of the Council and more.
-To read the Long Term Care Homes Act, click here.
+Read the Long Term Care Act on the Government of Ontario website.

 Connect with other Family Councils

 Connecting with other Family Councils is a great way to share your successes and challenges, work on issues of common interest and support one another.
-For more information about Family Councils in your area, click here.
+Information about Family Councils in your area.

 Family Council Networking

 At Family Council Networking meetings Family Council members have an opportunity to share experiences, learn through educational opportunities and explore issues of common concern.
-To learn more about Family Council Networking meetings, click here.
+Learn more about Family Council Networking meetings.